datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

     ## [1] "integer"

-#Scale NDVI Data
+#Deal with Scale Factors
-The last thing that we need to do it so scale our data.
-Valid NDVI values range between 0-1.
-Our data is from a min of 277 to a max of 9140, how does that work.
+Next, we need to scale our data.
+Valid NDVI values range from 0-1.
+However, the range of our data is 277 to 9140.
+Why?

-The metadata for this NDVI data have a scale factor: 10,000.
-A scale factor is commonly used in larger datasets to remove decimals.
-Storing decimal places actually consumes more space and creates larger file sizes compared to storing integer values.
+The metadata for this NDVI data states that it has a scale factor of 10,000.
+This eliminates needing to store decimal values in the data which keeps file sizes smaller.

 As we have a small data set of only 13 values we do not need to have the values scaled.

-    #de-scale data by 10,000
+    #apply the scale factor of 10,000 to the data
     avg_NDVI_HARV$meanNDVI <- avg_NDVI_HARV$meanNDVI / 10000

     #view output
     head(avg_NDVI_HARV)

     ##                     meanNDVI site year julianDay       Date
-    ## X005_HARV_ndvi_crop 0.365150 HARV 2011         5 2011-01-06
+    ## X005_HARV_ndvi_crop 0.365150 HARV 2011         5 2011-01-05
-    ## X037_HARV_ndvi_crop 0.242645 HARV 2011        37 2011-02-07
+    ## X037_HARV_ndvi_crop 0.242645 HARV 2011        37 2011-02-06
-    ## X085_HARV_ndvi_crop 0.251390 HARV 2011        85 2011-03-27
+    ## X085_HARV_ndvi_crop 0.251390 HARV 2011        85 2011-03-26
-    ## X133_HARV_ndvi_crop 0.599300 HARV 2011       133 2011-05-14
+    ## X133_HARV_ndvi_crop 0.599300 HARV 2011       133 2011-05-13
-    ## X181_HARV_ndvi_crop 0.878725 HARV 2011       181 2011-07-01
+    ## X181_HARV_ndvi_crop 0.878725 HARV 2011       181 2011-06-30
-    ## X197_HARV_ndvi_crop 0.893250 HARV 2011       197 2011-07-17
+    ## X197_HARV_ndvi_crop 0.893250 HARV 2011       197 2011-07-16

 #Challenge: NDVI for the San Joaquin Experimental Range
-As ecologist we often want to compare two different sites.
+We often want to compare two different sites in ecological studies.
 Up to this point, we've only worked with data from the Harvard Forest.
-However, the National Ecological Obseravatory Network (NEON) and Landsat collect data and remote sensing imagery for the <a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >San Joaquin Experimental Range (SJER) </a> located in
+The National Ecological Obseravatory Network (NEON) and Landsat also collect data and remote sensing imagery for the
+<a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >San Joaquin Experimental Range (SJER) </a>
-California.
+located in California.

 In order to faciliate comparison between the Harvard Forests and SJER, create a complementary NDVI data set for SJER based on NDVI GeoTIFF files in the